RJ Thompson: Echo Chamber (2017–2018)

-"Kids", short film and Lifeline (2020–present)
+Kids, short film and Lifeline (2020–2021)

-In January 2020, Thompson announced that his single "Kids" would be released on 5 February 2020.
+In January 2020, Thompson announced that his single Kids would be released on 5 February 2020.

-Thompson, who has conceptualised and direct many of his music videos, announced on social media in early 2020 that he would soon begin production on his debut short film, which was expected to be released in late 2020.
+Thompson, who has conceptualised and directed many of his music videos, announced on social media in early 2020 that he would soon begin production on his debut short film, which was expected to be released in late 2020.
 The film was later postponed due to the COVID-19 pandemic.

 On 30 October 2020, Thompson released his second studio album Lifeline.
 During its initial release, the album was given a positive review by Wonderland magazine.

-In March 2021, the album received a physical release, after which the album placed at number five on the UK Albums Chart dated 19 March 2021.
+In March 2021, the album received a physical release, after which the album placed at number five on the UK Albums Chart and number one on the UK Album Downloads Chart, dated 19 March 2021.

+Yearbook (2022)

+On 11th May 2022, Thompson announced his third studio album, titled Yearbook was due for release in October 2022.
+The album was preceded by singles Your Money Or Your Life, Super 8, Feel Alive, Rescue You and Forest Fires.

+In an interview with The Official Charts Company in October 2022, speaking of how hard it would be to replicate the success of Lifeline, RJ said "I know it's hard to do again...you've just got to be grateful that it happened and keep making music.

+The album went on to land at number forty on the UK Albums Chart and number one on the UK Album Downloads Chart, dated 20th October 2022.

+Live at Abbey Road and upcoming album (2023-present)

+After teasing some live performances videos during the Yearbook campaign, RJ announced that a full live album, recorded and filmed in Studio Two at Abbey Road Studios, would be released in June 2023.

+The album, titled Live at Abbey Road, was released on 30th June 2023 and landed at number sixteen on the UK Album Downloads Chart, dated 13th July 2023.

+After a short hiatus, during which RJ worked on a screenwriting project with his collaborator Ian West, RJ announced in a series of social media posts that a new album was being written and produced throughout 2025.

 Tours

 In 2014, Thompson announced his biggest shows to date, touring as the support act to UK pianist Jools Holland throughout the year.
 Concerts would take place at Perth Concert Hall (Scotland), Middlesbrough Town Hall, the Royal Albert Hall, London, Symphony Hall, Birmingham, O2 Apollo Manchester, and Motorpoint Arena Cardiff.

 2015 saw Thompson tour extensively, again with Jools Holland, and also throughout Europe with Joan Armatrading.
 Thompson also toured with Holland again in 2017 and 2018.

+A UK tour to support the release of 2022 album Yearbook was planned, but much of it was cancelled due to the COVID-19 pandemic and death of Queen Elizabeth II.